injunchoi98/injunchoi98/README.md

 - Suggested an idea that distills contract terms to summaries and enables questioning about specific clauses, inspired by past personal challenges
 - Implemented modal with parallel routing, summary contract hooks with React

-**Open Source Contribution Academy**
+**Mentee, Open Source Contribution Academy by Ministry of Science and ICT**
 Jul 2024 - Present
-Mentee, Ministry of Science and ICT
 - Contributed to various open source projects, providing bug fixes, feature implementations, and performance optimizations
 - Actively engaged in community discussions and code reviews